raihanvaheed/Video-Clipper-App/README.md

      npm run build
      ```

-3. **Start the Express Server**:
+3. **Start the Flask Server**:
-   - Navigate to the `server` directory and start the development server:
+   - Navigate to the `python-backend` directory and start the development server:

      ```bash
-     cd ../server
+     cd ../python-backend
-     npm run dev
+     python src/app.py
      ```

 4. **Open Your Browser**:
-   - Open your browser and go to `http://localhost:5000`.
-Your React app should be running, served by your Express server.
+   - Open your browser and go to `http://localhost:3000`.
+Your React app should be running.

 ## Next Steps